ecossio/crouwdfunding-smartcontract/README.md

 # crouwdfunding-smartcontract
-smart contract for crowd funding
+smart contract for crowd funding for  the Ethereum blockchain